🛠 Build the packages

 ALICE software has several dependencies: aliBuild takes care of downloading them for you. aliBuild will also automatically download precompiled binaries on supported versions of CentOS/Alma and Ubuntu.

-aliBuild will download and compile all the dependencies caching data under $ALIBUILD_WORK_DIR
+aliBuild will download and compile all the dependencies caching data under $ALIBUILD_WORK_DIR.
+You

 will never need to access this directory.
 The source code for the packages you will actually develop